 And far too many physicians are like, “Yeah, but like I feel stuck” and it's like I could never transition to something else, whether that's a new job or a side gig or whatever happens to be for you.

-And I think that doctors get lulled into this idea that like you don't have value.
+And I think that doctors get lulled into this idea that you don't have value.
 And it's like the amount of critical thinking that you've learned, leadership that you've learned, and medicine that you've learned, and like all these other abilities to work with people on a team, like those are all translatable skills.

 Whether it's at a new job or it's at the same job, negotiating for change, or it's starting a side hustle to give you some financial freedom – like it can look a variety of other ways, but you do absolutely and fundamentally have a choice.